BASIC PROGRAMMING J2

 Some Simple BASIC Programs

-10 REM Programs to find the average of six numbers
+10 REM Program to find the average of six numbers

 110 END

-Program to calculate the perimeter and Area of a Rectangle
+Write a program to calculate the perimeter and area of a rectangle.

-REM program to calculate the perimeter and Area of a Rectangle
+10 REM Program to calculate the perimeter and Area of a Rectangle

 Comments